microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/2-data-types.md

 # Learn about data types

-Rust Is a statically typed language, which means that the compiler must know exactly what are the data types for each variable in your code.
+Rust is a statically typed language, which means that the compiler must know exactly the data types for each variable in your code.

 In most cases, the compiler can infer the type of some value and you don't need to tell it